 If you’re wondering, hens lay eggs even if unfertilized, simply because their instincts tell them to lay eggs, up until they get a 12 eggs clutch.
 This means that in nature, the hen would produce an egg but not lay it, be fertilized by a rooster, and then lay said fertilized egg.
 All this until the laid about 12 eggs in a clutch, then she would proceed to hatch the eggs.

 Nowadays the hens are kept away from the roosters, but they still have this urge to lay eggs.
 Even if they weren’t fertilized, they will still form and must be laid.
 SO each time an egg is laid, it is collected and the hen notices it needs to lay another egg.

 Unless the roosters are let into the hen enclosure, the eggs will never be fertilized, so they cannot grow into chickens.
 So, they are not considered meat, despite having a lot of protein.

 Read Also: Why Are Eggs White ?

 Yes, eggs are considered vegetarian as they don’t require the hen to be slaughtered, nor are they fertilized so you are not sacrificing a baby chicken when cracking an egg.

 And that’s pretty much it about why eggs are in the dairy section.
-They’re not meat, they’re not dairy, but they still need to kept somewhere safe and cold.
+They’re not meat, they’re not dairy, but they still need to keep somewhere safe and cold.
 The dairy fridge seems like the best option.
-Even fit here were a separate section for eggs, it would be small compared to the other sections.
+Even fit there where a separate section for eggs, it would be small compared to the other sections.
 So it would still be somewhere in the fridge section.